brainglobe/brainglobe.github.io/docs/source/blog/brainglobe-v1_1.md

 ### `brainrender`
 - Automatically downloaded data are now saved to `.brainglobe/brainrender` in your home directory.
 Previously data were saved to `.brainglobe`.
 Some scripts may take slightly longer the next time you run them as data is re-downloaded.
-You can safely delete the `.brainglobe` directory in your home directory if you would like to clear space.
+You can safely delete the `.brainrender` directory in your home directory if you would like to clear space.
 Be aware this directory is usually hidden by default in most file navigation applications.
 - [Screenshots can now be saved into multiple formats](/documentation/brainrender/usage/videos-animations-and-exporting-to-html).
 - A bug in the default (cartoon) shader mode which caused the scene to appear jagged when rotated has been fixed.